Piyush06-k/Blade-Brust/README.md

 ---

-## ✨ Why This Game Has Infinite Aura
+##  Why This Game Has Infinite Aura

-*   **Zero Downloads:** The entire game lives rent-free inside a single HTML file.
-No installs, no bloat.
-*   **Audio That Scratches the Brain Itch:** Synth sound effects are generated dynamically via code—no external audio files needed.
 *   **Aesthetic Graphics:** Silky smooth canvas rendering with glowing slice trails, drop shadows, and juicy particle bursts.
 *   **Stat Receipts:** At the end of your run, the game pulls out the receipts: tracking your best combo, accuracy percentage, and high score.
 *   **Plays Anywhere:** Fully responsive.
 Swipe on your phone or slice with your mouse on desktop.